russodomenic5-collab/Cyclistic_Case_Study/README.md

 - For casuals who ride frequently near downtown or train stations, highlight commuter-friendly benefits (no surge costs, guaranteed bike availability).

+### Final Note

+By aligning marketing strategies with casual riders’ behavioral differences (when, where, and how they ride), Cyclistic can create targeted campaigns that directly address the value of becoming a member, hopefully translating into a high conversion rate.
+This data-driven approach ensures the company focuses on the most promising opportunities for conversion and sustainable growth.

 ## Highlights
 - Cleaned & modeled ~4M trip records in BigQuery.
-- Built 7 dashboards: Rider Distribution, Weekly Trends, Monthly Trends, Rideable Types, Ride Duration, Start/End Maps.
+- Built 6 dashboards: Rider Distribution/Average Length, Weekly/Monthly Trends, Rideable Types, Ride Duration, Start Map, End Maps.
 - Key findings:
   - Members ride more frequently; casuals have longer average rides.
   - Members peak on weekdays; casuals on weekends and summer months.